 As a customer?
 I think it is important to have an idea about the team, how they are working and what kind of people they are.
 In this case it was most likely the right decision to stop the whole thing.

-As far as I know there was a happy end, at least for the team members and for the mother company.
+So, as far as I know there was a happy end, at least for the team members and for the mother company.